GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-#### I want your site to have a clean single page that displays all imporant information about services quickly.
+#### I want your site to have a clean single page that displays all important information about services quickly.

 ![unsplash.com](https://as1.ftcdn.net/jpg/00/69/02/14/500_F_69021405_4N6x5rfqo85wlky09HyaeAm9xDr5aklV.jpg)